 Under the Trump Administration, the U.S. Food and Drug Administration (FDA) took several actions to slow down the implementation of new food and supplement labeling rules.
-Showing a new tack this week, officials at the U.S. Food and Drug Administration put dietary supplements in the crosshairs when Commissioner Dr. Scott Gottlieb announced the agency would crack down on brand owners who make unsubstantiated claims.
+Showing a new tack at the beginning of 2019, officials at the U.S. Food and Drug Administration put dietary supplements in the crosshairs when then-commissioner Dr. Scott Gottlieb announced the agency would crack down on brand owners who make unsubstantiated claims.

 The FDA shared a dozen warning letters and five online advisory letters the agency sent to companies found to be selling nearly 60 products illegally.
 The FDA claims the companies are either selling untested products or supplements that are misbranded.
-The products in questions make claims regarding the treatment of Alzheimer’s as well several other serious medical conditions.
+The products in question make claims regarding the treatment of Alzheimer’s and several other serious medical conditions.

 “Today’s actions are part of the FDA’s larger effort to address the booming growth of the dietary supplement industry through the implementation of modern regulatory initiatives that will enable the agency to preserve the balanced vision of the Dietary Supplement Health and Education Act,” Gottlieb explained in a statement.
 “That law sought to achieve the right balance between preserving consumers’ access to lawful supplements, promoting innovation in these products, while upholding our obligation to protect the public from unsafe and unlawful products, and holding accountable those actors who are unable or unwilling to comply with the requirements of the law.”